-All your favorite fabric scraps are screaming to be sewn into a super cute tiny tote!
-This free tiny bag pattern is so fun to make.
-And because it's so small, it's really fast to sew too.
-I'm thinking that tiny bags are going to be THE Christmas present from me this year.
-It could also be a little purse because it's just the right size for a phone, keys, and a few cards (even a small wallet if you want).
+All your favorite fabric scraps are screaming to be sewn into a super cute tiny bag!
+This free tiny bag sewing pattern is so fun to make.
+And because it’s so small, it’s really fast to sew too.
+I’m thinking that tiny totes like this are going to be THE Christmas present from me this year.
+It could also be a little purse because it’s just the right size for a phone, keys, and a few cards (even a small wallet if you want).

 One side of the bag has a pocket and the other side doesn’t – at least that’s the way mine are.
 If you want to add pockets to both sides – go ahead!